conru/robotart/README.md

 ## Running the demo examples ##

 You can simulate how the bot will work before sending commands to the physical bot.
 There are two ways to do it.
+NOTE: must install python3, numpy, and and opencv first.

 ## 1. Direct commands to the simulation ##